oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 $ kubectl scale deployment.apps/weblogic-operator -n weblogic-operator-namespace --replicas=1
 ```

-{{% notice note %}}
-Restarting an operator pod interrupts not just the domain resources in the namespace that is to be re-initialized,
-but all domain resources managed by the operator deployment.
-Therefore, use this only as a last resort.
-{{% /notice %}}:
+Note that restarting an operator pod makes the operator temporarily unavailable for managing its namespaces.
+For example, a domain that is created while the operator is restarting will not be started until the
+operator pod is fully up again.